ktlewis17/bamazon/README.md

-OVERVIEW
+<strong>OVERVIEW</strong>

-A Database to keep track of products price and availability, as well additonal options for Management to view inventory to add or remove products.
+A Database to keep track of products, price, and availability, as well additonal options for Customer view and Management view options.

-FUNCTIONALITY
+<strong> FUNCTIONALITY </strong>

-*Customer App - customer is able to view current products and order items in bulk and view prices and quantities.
-If products are out of stock, customer will be notified of product unavailablility.
+Customer App - _customer is able to view current products and order items in bulk and view prices and quantities.
+If products are out of stock, customer will be notified of product unavailablility_.

 Customer view of all Inventory
 ![alt text](images/customer-view-inventory.png)